Robots, Devices & Interfaces

 Raposa-NG GUI

-The GUI used with the Raposa-NG robot can be visualised on a computer monitor or within a Head-Mounted Display (HMD).
+The GUI used with Raposa-NG robot can be visualised on a computer monitor or within a Head-Mounted Display (HMD).

-– Camera feeds, that can be cycled through, and camera main camera pan-tilt functionality, either through joystick or head rotation when wearing the HMD.
+Camera feeds that can be cycled through and camera main camera pan-tilt functionality, either through joystick or head rotation when wearing the HMD

-– Robot location in the map
+Robot location in the map

 MEROP GUI for AMADEE-20